dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@version 0.4
+1. the_title replaced with get_search_query in search.php
 @version 0.3.3
 1. Removed Undefined errors.
 @version 0.3.2